 Miss Piggy soon developed into a major character, as the Muppet creators recognized that a lovelorn pig could be more than a one-note running gag.
-Frank Oz has said that while Fozzie Bear is a two-dimensional character, and Animal has no dimensions; Miss Piggy is one of the few Muppets to be fully realized in three dimensions.
-She spawned a huge fad during the late — 70’s and early — 80’s, and eclipsed Kermit and the other Muppets in popularity, selling far more merchandise and writing a book that (unlike any of Kermit’s books) wound up on top of the New York Times Bestseller List.
+Frank Oz has said that while Fozzie Bear is a two-dimensional character, and Animal has no dimensions.
+Miss Piggy is one of the few Muppets to be fully realized in three dimensions.
+She spawned a huge fad during the late ’70’s and early ’80’s.
+Miss Piggy eclipsed Kermit and the other Muppets in popularity.
+She sold far more merchandise and wrote a book that wound up on top of the New York Times Bestseller List.

 Miss Piggy’s personality and voice has been seen and heard in some other female characters Frank Oz performed before the character’s debut.
-For instance, a Sesame Street Muppet skit from 1971 featuring Snow White had the titular character performed by Frank Oz and acting (as well as sounding) like Miss Piggy, while another sound-alike came from a rather hysterical contestant from a Guy Smiley sketch called, “The Mystery Mix-Up Game”.
+For instance, a Sesame Street Muppet skit from 1971 featuring Snow White had the titular character performed by Frank Oz and acting (as well as sounding) like Miss Piggy.
+Another sound-alike came from a hysterical contestant from a Guy Smiley sketch called, “The Mystery Mix-Up Game”.